Learning Structured Robot Policies from Vision-Language Models via Synthetic Neuro-Symbolic Supervision: Model Training

 In our specific domain, a Perplexity value approaching $1.0$ indicates that the model has achieved a state of \textit{syntactic certainty}, where the structural tokens of the tree (e.g., \texttt{Sequence}, \texttt{Parallel}, and brackets) become highly predictable.

-We monitored training progress via four primary indicators: \begin{itemize} \item \textbf{Causal Cross-Entropy Loss (LOSS)}: The standard objective for causal LLM tasks, measuring the discrepancy between the predicted token probability distribution and the ground-truth BT sequence. \item \textbf{Perplexity (PPL)}: Provides an exponentiated measure of the loss, indicating how ”uncertain” the model is when generating the next part of a Behavior Tree. \item \textbf{Peak of VRAM Usage (PVU)}: the maximum GPU memory consumed during the training of each run. \item \textbf{Training Latency (TL)}: How much time it takes to complete one pass over the dataset. \end{itemize} Training behaviors of the models are reported in Tab.~\ref{tab:training} and discussed in Sec.~\ref{Sec: ablation}.
+We monitored training progress via four primary indicators: \begin{itemize} \item \textbf{Causal Cross-Entropy Loss (LOSS)}: The standard objective for causal LLM tasks, measuring the discrepancy between the predicted token probability distribution and the ground-truth BT sequence during evaluation. \item \textbf{Perplexity (PPL)}: Provides an exponentiated measure of the loss, indicating how ”uncertain” the model is when generating the next part of a Behavior Tree. \item \textbf{Peak of VRAM Usage (PVU)}: the maximum GPU memory consumed during the training of each run. \item \textbf{Training Latency (TL)}: How much time it takes to complete one pass over the dataset.
+This metric is provided to allow for a relative comparison of computational requirements across different model configurations.
+It should be noted that experiments were conducted on a shared performance computing cluster.
+Therefore, reported times reflect empirical observations in a non-isolated environment rather than an absolute measure of optimized system throughput. \end{itemize} Training behaviors of the models are reported in Tab.~\ref{tab:training} and discussed in Sec.~\ref{Sec: ablation}.